-The last thing you want during a timed exam, or even when you’re practising under timed conditions, is to waste time figuring out how to navigate the system.
-Making yourself familiar with the functions used in the UCAT exam, including how to answer and review questions on the system, will save you valuable time during the test.
+The last thing you want during a timed exam, or even when practising under timed conditions, is to waste time figuring out how to navigate the system.
+Becoming familiar with the functions used in the UCAT exam, including how to answer and review questions on the system, will save you valuable time during the test.
 The UCAT website has a ‘Tour Tutorial’ which allows you to explore these functions

 The UCAT does not require you to demonstrate your academic ability or to learn new theory, rather the questions are designed to showcase aptitude, and so your UCAT preparations should concentrate on developing techniques to support you to answer these questions.

-While the UCAT does not aim to test your academic ability, strong maths skills will support you with several areas within the exam, including the decision making and quantitative reasoning subtests.
+While the UCAT does not aim to test your academic ability, strong maths skills will support you in several areas within the exam, including the decision making and quantitative reasoning subtests.
 Quick mental arithmetic will also save you valuable time during the test, so it’s well worth making time to practise your maths skills if you need to.